-Menus in Acquia Source powered by Drupal are collections of links or menu items that can be placed in various regions of your site.
+Menus in Acquia Source are collections of links or menu items that can be placed in various regions of your site.
 They can link to internal content, external websites, or special system paths.
 When adding or editing content in Acquia Source, you can specify the content’s menu item and the menu in which it appears.

 Whether working from a default menu or one you create, you can do the following from a menu's Edit screen: